-If there was any New Year that brought with it the desire to do better with money, it was this year.
-2020 was a nasty wake-up call for most of our wallets.
+If there was any New Year that brought with it the desire to do better with money, it was 2023.
+It was a nasty wake-up call for most of our wallets.
 Most realized what worked with our money in good times didn’t actually work all the time.
 For that new revelation, we should be thankful!

 Romans tells us we can’t conform to this world.
 This world is full of car payments that live longer than our pets; credit cards ensnare people with their ‘have it all and have it now!’ traps.
 And don’t forget student loans, where the average payment is nearing $400 bucks per month.